adityanaag3/snake-game-lwc/README.md

 ## How to build?

-Watch the #CodeLive session on Trailhead Live on Sep 3 at 11 a.m.
-IST, where this game will be built live.
+Watch [this video on YouTube](https://www.youtube.com/watch?v=cSdU3WQbm7c) to see how I built this game.

 ## Deploy to your own Heroku Instance